Man stood at snooker table wearing red velvet jacket

 As the name suggests, a smoking jacket was originally intended to be worn at home (or in a designated smoking room – see the best places for cigar smoking in London here) while smoking tobacco.
 Part jacket, part dressing gown, the style was designed to absorb smoke and protect a gentleman’s clothing from falling ash.

-When Should You Wear A Smoking Jacket?
+When Should You Wear One?

 The beauty of a smoking jacket is its interchangeability.
 While the original 1850s design was an informal, lounge style jacket worn almost exclusively at home, the smoking jacket has also served a long stint in formalwear (it’s suggested that wearing smoking jackets as a dinner jackets was made popular by Edward, Prince of Wales – later King Edward VII – in 1865).